-To show graphically the time evolution we compute the time dependent occupation numbers $n_k(t) = \langle \psi(t) | c_k^{\dagger} c_k | \psi(t) \rangle$ and present them in a color density plot in the plane $(k, t/\Delta t)$.
-Also, at the last used time value we compute the effective total one-particle energy E{1p} using the relation (11) (note that E{1p} is not conserved with respect to the time evolution except for very weak interaction) and use this value to determine from (12) the inverse temperature β , chemical potential μ and the thermalized Fermi-Dirac filling factor $n(\varepsilon_k)$ at each k value for the orbital index.
-These values of ideally thermalized occupation numbers will be shown in an additional vertical bar [75]

-right behind the data for the last time values separated by a vertical white line.
+To show graphically the time evolution, we compute the time dependent occupation numbers $n_k(t) = \langle \psi(t) | c_k^{\dagger} c_k | \psi(t) \rangle$ and present them in a color density plot in the plane $(k, t/\Delta t)$.
+In addition, at the time value used last, we compute the effective total one-particle energy E{1p} using the relation (11) (note that E{1p} is not conserved with respect to the time evolution except for very weak interaction) and use this value to determine from (12) the inverse temperature β , chemical potential μ and the thermalized Fermi-Dirac filling factor $n(\varepsilon_k)$ at each k value for the orbital index.
+These values of ideally thermalized occupation numbers will be shown in an additional vertical bar (Note that this additional bar is not related to the usual color bar that provides the translation of colors to n_k values).
+The latter is shown in Figure 6 and applies also to all subsequent figures with color density plots for n_k values right behind the data for the last time values separated by a vertical white line.
 This presentation allows for an easy verification if the occupation numbers at the last time values are indeed thermalized or not.